abhishekpanditt/Hospital-management-system/README.md

 # Hospital-management-system
-Created system to store patients' data - name, age, name, diseases.
-Used HashMap for creating the key value database.
-Created APIs and used Postman app to test APIs.
+- Used HashMap to store data of patients, doctors, nurses in key-value.
+- Created Controller, Service and Repository layers and connected them.
+- Created APIs and performed CRUD operations on APIs using Postman.